-Another well attended meeting at St Mary's Church, Mortlake on Thursday
+Another well attended meeting of the Mortlake Brewery Community Group at St Mary's Church, Mortlake on Thursday

 This a copy of the slide presentation for those who missed the meeting or want to see the detail again.